-- A. If you are using a broadband ACrms voltmeter, proceed to step 3. - B. If you are using a power meter capable of measurements at 1 kHz, use the power meter to measure the function generator output and enter the value for the setup in the table below.
+2. A. If you are using a broadband ACrms voltmeter, proceed to step 3.

+B. If you are using a power meter capable of measurements at 1 kHz, use the power meter to measure the function generator output for SETUP 83 in table D-20 then go to step 3 to enter that value.
 (If your power meter does not measure to 1 kHz, see the transfer measurement procedure below).